 Remember how I mentioned the dorms are unmarked?
 For safety reasons, students are encouraged not to publicly mention their location or room number.
 In my case, friends were allowed to visit my room, but if someone asked where I lived, I would give very vague answers or decline to answer.
-If for some reason I wanted to talk about my dorm in public, I gave it a realistic sounding codename that sounded like a building on campus.

 Some answers I gave people who asked where I lived include:

 - The name of the area of campus I lived in (i.e by the student center)